rogerhu/compsci_guides/Remove-Duplicates-from-Sorted-List-II.md

         ii) Else curr has no duplicates set prev pointer at curr
 5) Return dummy.next
 ```

+**⚠️ Common Mistakes**

+- Don't worry about using too many variables, use prev, curr, and next.

 ## 4: I-mplement

 > **Implement** the code to solve the algorithm.